A beautifully restored 16th century noble home, now a luxurious villa with outdoor pool

 Room 10 – Queen-size bed, en-suite bathroom with bathtub & shower

-Price per week.
-Price for shorter stays available on request; minimum 3 nights.
+Price per week, available on request.
+Price for shorter stays also available on request; minimum 3 nights.

 - Professional kitchen (staff only)